f5devcentral/f5-big-iq-lab/docs/class1/module2/lab8.rst

 Application Service Deletion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The application owner has informed Paul that the application is no longer needed and needs to be deleted.
-Paul will use an AS3 declaration and BIG-IQ to remove the previously added application from the BIG-IPs.
+The application owner has informed David that the application is no longer needed and needs to be deleted.
+David will use an AS3 declaration and BIG-IQ to remove the previously added application from the BIG-IPs.

 1. Return to *AWX (Ansible Tower)* and if needed log back in as **david** *(david\\david)*
    Navigate to the **Templates** page and click on *(Agility 2020) Delete_AS3_App*